 The Luis Angel Hernandez Florida Prison Poet Laureate is an honorary two-year position awarded by Exchange for Change and O, Miami Poetry Festival to a poet incarcerated within the Florida Department of Corrections.
 The program is named after an exceptionally talented inmate who died of cancer in 2018.

 Kathie Klarreich is the woman behind Exchange for Change, and she’s dedicated her life to social justice through writing and journalism—but the path that brought her to where she is today wasn’t straight or narrow.
-Her story begins as a young woman fresh out of college on her way to Haiti to work as a journalist.
+Her story begins as a young woman that moved to Haiti to work as a journalist.
 The author and writer fell in love with the small Caribbean island nation, and over the next 20 years, she spent time traveling back and forth between Haiti

 and the U.S. Falling in love with Haiti and its people was inevitable, and when she returned to the States, Klarreich longed to connect with the extensive Haitian community for which Miami—an international city with close ties to its Caribbean and Latin-American neighbors—is well known.